The Timeless Allure of the Murphy-Bodied Hudson Series O

-In its day, this sleek and elegant 1928 Hudson Series O Town Car was believed to be the most expensive Hudson ever produced.
-It also features “one-off” custom coachwork by the Walter M. Murphy Company, making it doubly unique.
-The vehicle was commissioned and built for Maribel Schumacher, wife of Frederick William Schumacher, the man known as the “patent drug king” of Columbus, Ohio.
+In its day, this sleek and elegant 1928 Hudson Series O Town Car was thought to be the most expensive the company ever produced.
+It also features “one-off” custom coachwork by the Walter M. Murphy Company, another point of distinction.
+The vehicle was commissioned and built for Maribel Schumacher, wife of Frederick William Schumacher, the “patent drug king” of Columbus, Ohio.

 Low Miles and Long Service

 This Hudson Model O Town Car rides on chrome wire wheels mounting white sidewall tires.
-Period features include Trippe Safety Lights, cowl lamps, damascened dashboard, door panel storage pockets, a passenger-to-chauffeur speak, and restored black leather upholstery inside the chauffeur’s compartment.
+Period features include Trippe Safety Lights; cowl lamps; a damascened dashboard; door panel storage pockets; a passenger-to-chauffeur speaker; and restored black leather upholstery inside the chauffeur’s compartment.
 The front carpeting is older, but complete, as are the bright door-sill plates.

 Passenger privacy is provided by the sliding glass division window, fully curtained rear windows, and the built-in blind rear quarters of the Murphy-made body.
 Other features include a padded rear roof, landau irons, and Mahogany strips covering the fuel tank.
 The rear passenger compartment includes twin folding jump seats and large round courtesy lights featuring etched images of dancing figures.